ironscar/unreal-engine-dev-starter/docs/texturing.md

 - Figure out how to do procedural textures
 - Figure out how to texture hair cards
-- Figure out how to control the direction of the texture on custom models
+- Figure out how to control the direction of textures on different parts of custom models during painting

 ---